 There are phrases in the English language that drive me absolutely batty when I hear them.
 One of them is “begs the question.”
 People say this all the time when they really mean to say “raises the question.”
 For example, “Pluto is not a planet anymore, which begs the question, where are my socks?”
 And then my HEAD FARKING ASPLODES.
 The only way that kind of sentence could be worse is if you threw “irregardless” in there somewhere.
 Then my brainnards would double explode and maybe even go supernova.

 I could go on and on about fallacy, but that’s not the reason for this post.
 I am writing this invective post about inductive reasoning because of two articles in The Atlantic.
-One is titled “Where The Uninsured Live,” which quotes from a previous Atlantic article called “America’s Uninsured Belt.”
+One is titled “Where The Uninsured Live,” which begs the question by quoting from a previous Atlantic article called “America’s Uninsured Belt.”
 The point these articles are trying to make is that American states with higher rates of uninsured people also tend to have higher rates of religious, less-educated and poor people than states with higher rates of insured residents.

 This is a quote from the newer article quoting the previous article: